 As temperatures rise, so does the risk for severe health impacts.
-For heat-vulnerable people, risk for heat-related illness may increase at indoor temperatures over 26 °C (78 °F) and may significantly increase at indoor temperatures over 31 °C (88 °F).
+For people at higher risk from heat, risk for heat-related illness may increase at indoor temperatures over 26 °C (78 °F) and may significantly increase at indoor temperatures over 31 °C (88 °F).
 Without air conditioning or other mechanical cooling, different cooling measures such as adjusting window shades may only drop indoor temperature by a few degrees.
-If indoor temperatures are consistently high, heatvulnerable people are advised to move to a cooler location or, if that is not possible, receive heat check-ins more frequently.
+If indoor temperatures are consistently high, people at higher risk from heat are advised to move to a cooler location or, if that is not possible, receive heat check-ins more frequently.
+For more details see Quick Facts section.